Only three ingredients: apricots, sugar and lemon. The result: a simple, fruity and delicious apricot jam.

 Nowadays I love fresh apricots just as much as I love the jam and I take advantage of this time of the year to make apricot jam and apricot compote and to try as many different apricot recipes as possible.
 So I hope you will enjoy the next two weeks here and that you will find some ideas for your apricots.

-And if you are looking for more jam ideas for this time of the year have a look at this delicious Rhubarb Raspberry Jam or the Rhubarb Chia Seeds Jam or the Black Currant Refrigerator Jam, which is one of my absolute favorites as well.
+And if you are looking for more jam ideas for this time of the year have a look at this delicious Simple Rhubarb Raspberry Jam, Lower Sugar or the Refrigerator Rhubarb Chia Seeds Jam with Agave Syrup or the Healthy Black Currant Refrigerator Jam with Agave Syrup, which is one of my absolute favorites as well.

 A few tips for making jam: